 There is a lot of talk within the Christian community about young adults abandoning the faith.
 Most Christians have at least one friend or family member who put Christianity on the shelf before their thirtieth birthday.
 However, is this an overwhelming trend?
 Or is it just something that happens here and there?

 Rather than speculate, let’s examine current research and see where it leads.

 For several decades, both secular and Christian research groups have tracked the religious beliefs and involvement of the US population.
 For anyone even mildly aware of current events, it is no surprise that a decreasing percentage of Americans identify as Christian, while an increasing proportion of the population does not identify with any religious group.

-According to a 2015 study conducted by the Pew Research Center, the percent of adults who identify as Christian is currently seventy percent.
-This is an eight percent decrease from 2007.
+According to a 2019 study conducted by the Pew Research Center, the percent of adults who identify as Christian is currently sixty-five percent.
+This is a twelve percent decrease from 2007.
 While Christianity is on the decline, a recent Gallup poll reports that twenty-one percent of Americans have no religious affiliation.
 This figure reflects a six percent increase since 2008.
 Such numbers represent shifts across the population at large.
 However, a large portion of this shift is due to the changing religious beliefs of young adults.

 Research Regarding Religious Beliefs of Teens and Young Adults